Sun Tolerant Caladiums

 Tips for Growing Caladiums

 Caladiums have a winter dormancy period that lasts from late fall through early spring.
-Though the tubers are winter hardy in growing zones 8-11, the foliage dies back to the ground while the plant is resting.
-In colder areas, caladiums are usually treated as annuals, with fresh tubers planted each spring.
+Though the tubers are winter hardy in growing zones 8-11, the foliage will die back to the ground while the plant is resting.
+In colder areas, where caladiums will not survive the winter, they are usually treated as annuals, with fresh tubers planted each spring.
 You can learn more about planting and care here: All About Caladiums.

 Sun tolerant caladiums are an attractive, low maintenance landscaping solution.
 You can tuck them between shrubs, use them to line a walkway or edge a garden bed, or plant them en masse almost anywhere in your yard.
-These caladiums also open up new and creative ways to add interesting texture and bright pops of color in container plantings.
+These caladiums also offer gardeners new and creative ways to add interesting texture and bright pops of color to container plantings.